dainsaint/garden/src/posts/this-damnable-good-boy.md

 he barks at the most random hour
 and wakes me from my sleep
-he whines for food, but when i feed
+he whines for food, but when he’s fed
 he simply does not eat

 when i try to leave my house